wassfila/next-svg-vercel/README.md

 deployment repo : https://github.com/wassfila/next-svg-vercel
 # Spec
 ## loading
-* svg loaded dynamically from json input filenames
+* svg/images loaded dynamically from json input filenames
-* all svg of the entire page should be loaded at once (no lazy intersection loading) so that a text search can be performed on the entire page elements
+* all svgs of the entire page should be loaded at once (no lazy intersection loading) so that a text search can be performed on the entire page elements
+* all images are fitted on page loading
 ## mouse
 * panzoom object is disabled by default to allow window wheel vertical scroll
 * cursor `grab` is always shown over the images to show the interaction possibility
-* panzoom effect is run on startup on every image to fit it entirely then deactivated (this is important because otherwise a text search would hit while the actual text would not be visible)
+* panzoom effect is run on startup on every slide to fit it entirely then deactivated (this is important because otherwise a text search would hit while the actual text would not be visible)
 * panzoom is activated on user interaction after mouse down
 * the mouse down can be continued to pan the image
 ## focus
 * activation is show with a focus effect using a Paper with higher shadow and border solid style
-* focus is lost from `focusout` event and deactivates the panzoom leaving the images in its position
+* focus is lost from `focusout` event but leaving the images in its position
 * loss of focus and deactivation allows the user to use the wheel mouse for vertical scrolling again
+* re-gain of focus continues pan zoom with the same image position previously left
 ## actions
-* fit button allow to adjust the image in the viewing area, fitting width or height depending on the ratio
+* fit button allows to adjust the image in the viewing area, fitting width or height depending on the ratio
-* a new reactivation after stop will reset the image position
+* top button adjusts image width and starts from the top of the image (no vertical centering)
 ## modal
 * Modal button open a full window Modal fitted image with active panzoom
-* Modal is not 100% on width and height but a small percentage of darkened are is left
+* Modal is not 100% on width and height but a small percentage of darkened area is left
   * Modal exit with click away ondark area
   * Modal exit with X button that fades a bit after 2
   * Modal exit with keyboard key
 ## gallery
-* a list of files is passed as parameter to a component
+* a list of files is passed as parameter to a gallery component
+* a gallery panel can be opened and closed.
-* an image thumbnail is generated for every svg file
+* an image thumbnail can be used for every svg file
 * the gallery number of columns is responsive to the window size
 * the gallery card are adjusted with a `Masonry` Effect
 * every gallery card has a zoom cursor on the thumbnail that opens a Modal of the full sized image